lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 *Great, so what are IIFEs?*

 An IIFE is an anonymous function that is created and then immediately invoked.
-It's not called from anywhere else (hence why it's anonymous), but runs just after being created.
+It’s not called from anywhere else (hence why it’s anonymous), but runs just after being created.

 Example: